Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 There are no longer any commercial implementations of TEX that I am aware of.
 The most recently available ones are listed in § 5 below.

-Systems included on the TEX Collection DVD
+Systems included in the TEX Live distribution from TUG

 MiKTEX (Windows)